How is A Will Made?

 There is no legal requirement for a lawyer to draw up a Will.
 However, for anyone who needs more than a simple Will, using the services of a specialist lawyer is recommended.

 The shortest legal Wills in recent history were one in Germany (Karl Tausch 1967) and one in India (Bimla Rishi 1991).
 Both were two words in the original language and three words in English (“All to wife” and “All to son”).
-They were valid as both were signed and correctly witnessed.
+They were deemed legally valid.
 While not recommended, these show that simplicity in Will-making can work perfectly.

 What happens if someone dies without a will?